cultureandempire/cultureandempire.github.io/cande.md

 In the hot summer of 2013, following the Snowden leaks, European governments angrily denounced the American surveillance state.
 Their flamboyant shock and horror reminds me of a careless driver, who after causing five accidents, explodes in rage because someone cuts in before him at the intersection.

-My first encounter with the global surveillance state was in 2005, when the European Union passed the [Data Retention Directive](http://en.wikinews.org/wiki/Data_Retention_Directive_passed_by_EU_Parliament), or DRD.
+My first encounter with the global surveillance state was in December 2005, when the European Union passed the [Data Retention Directive](http://en.wikinews.org/wiki/Data_Retention_Directive_passed_by_EU_Parliament), or DRD.
 At the time, we in the FFII and some allies lobbied against this law, and we were pretty much alone.
 Political parties left and right united to push the law through with little debate.
 National governments supported it, with a few exceptions.
 At the time, we reported:

 > The so-called "Big Brother" directive, highly controversial at least among those even aware of its existence, requires all Internet and telecommunications service providers to log all traffic metadata (who called who, who visited what sites) in Europe for 6 to 24 months and turn the data over to police forces, secret services, and other organisations, as decided by national governments.
 The law was drafted and passed in three months, an extraordinarily rapid process, and was heavily influenced by earlier UK legislation that failed to pass in Britain.